nledford/Pi-Hole-VPS-Tutorial/README.md

 ### **Watchtower**

 The final service we will add is Watchtower.
 Watchtower will monitor your other containers and automatically update them if needed.
+The `schedule` option will determine how often to check for updates using [Cron expressions](https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format).
+Alternatively you can use the `--interval` option to have it check for updates every `n` seconds.

 Add the following block to your `docker-compose.yml`: